 Add splashes of vibrant colour and bold prints to an otherwise neutral scheme with decorative rugs, flamboyant cushions, throws and objets d’art in rainbow shades from brands renowned for colour including Missoni Home, Designers Guild and Pip Studio.
-While Flamant Home Interiors, Lexington and Porta Romana can enhance a smart, muted palette with layered textures and tactile fabrics.
+While Flamant Home Interiors and Lexington can enhance a smart, muted palette with layered textures and tactile fabrics.

 From the earliest cave people, humans decorated their caves with cave paintings – from the most humble of beginnings, interior decoration and accessorising began.
 In early history, form took precedence over function, and as such decoration for decoration’s sake belonged exclusively to the nobility.
 Up until the Renaissance times, it was only royalty and the upper class that had disposable income enough to decorate their homes with the latest draperies, linens and handmade furniture – clear denotations of wealth.
 They would decorate their walls with rich hanging tapestries and favoured draped four poster beds, both beautiful and functional in terms of heat retention.
 Aspiring to the decorating style of nobility, they began to decorate their homes in a more luxurious style.